pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       For the INSTANCENAME argument provided return instances or instance names filtered by the --role and --resultclass options.

-      This may be executed interactively by providing only a classname and the interactive option.
-Pywbemcli presents a list of instances in the class from which one can be chosen as the target.
+      This may be executed interactively by providing only a class name and the interactive option.
+Pywbemcli presents a list of instances names in the class from which one can be chosen as the target.

     Options:
       -R, --resultclass <class name>  Filter by the result class name provided.